-The Board has affirmatively determined that each member of the Board is independent in accordance with the above standards, and that all nominees standing for election to the Board are independent in accordance with the above standards.
+With the exception of Mr. Divis, our Chief Executive Officer, the Board has affirmatively determined that each member of the Board is independent in accordance with the above standards, and that all nominees standing for election to the Board are independent in accordance with the above standards.
 Additionally, we made no contributions during fiscal year 2018 to any charitable organization in which an independent director serves as an executive officer in any single fiscal year within the preceding three fiscal years in an amount in excess of the greater of \$1 million, or two percent, of the charitable organization's consolidated gross revenues.